wilson0x4d/webmetrics/README.md

 #### Manual Installation

-The included Install/Uninstall scripts are designed to install an assembly in the GAC and then enregister the module globally for all IIS apps, which may not be desired.
+The included Install/Uninstall scripts are designed to install an assembly in the GAC and then register the module globally for all IIS apps, which may not be desired.

 This section is an attempt to provide users with enough information to install the module to a single, specific application (useful in shared environments or, perhaps, developer workstations where this module might get in the way of other work.)

 Installation is a matter of copying the `X4D.WebMetrics.dll` assembly to an appropriate location in your app (ie. the /bin/ folder) and then registering the `WebMetricsHttpModule` with the ASP.&shy;NET Runtime via the appropriate `web.config` file.

-Instead of manually copying the assembly you may instead reference the assembly like any other from your development project, would then allow you to package and deploy the assembly with the rest of your web site.
+Instead of manually copying the assembly you may reference the assembly like any other from your development project, an assembly reference would then allow you to package and deploy the assembly with the rest of your web site.

 ##### Registering in an Integrated Mode Application/Pool